nfdi4plants/nfdi4plants.knowledgebase/teaching-materials/events-2023/2023-07-11_DataSteward-Circle/01-DataPLANT-contribution.md

 <div class="column" style="font-size:17px; width:800px">

 - **MUST** start and end with `---` .
-- **MUST** contain `layout: docs`.
-    - This triggers fornax parsing to html.
+- **MUST** contain `    - This triggers fornax parsing to html.
 - **MUST** contain `title: xxxx`.
     - added as "# xxxx" to the html
     - used to name the generated webpage.
 - **MUST** contain `date: yyyy-MM-dd`
 - MAY contain author: xxxx.
-- MAY contain `add toc: true`.
-    - If true, adds automated table of contents from all found headers in content.
+- MAY contain `    - If true, adds automated table of contents from all found headers in content.
-- MAY contain `add support: true`.
-    - If true adds DataPlant support component at the bottom.
+- MAY contain `    - If true adds DataPlant support component at the bottom.
-- MAY contain `add sidebar: relative/path/to/sidebar.md` to add the sidebar element to the page.
-- MAY contain any other metadata.
+- MAY contain `- MAY contain any other metadata.
 The information will be read but will not affect the generated html.
 - Keys (`layout`, `author`, etc.) are NOT case sensitive.
 - Fields MAY be in any order.